Reggie Sanders

-Reginald Laverne Sanders (born December 1, 1967) is a former right fielder in Major League Baseball.
+Reginald Laverne Sanders (born December 1, 1967) is an American former right fielder in Major League Baseball.
 He batted and threw right-handed.
 He played professionally with the Cincinnati Reds, St. Louis Cardinals, Pittsburgh Pirates, Atlanta Braves, San Francisco Giants, San Diego Padres and Kansas City Royals, and was a member of the Arizona Diamondbacks' 2001 World Series championship over the New York Yankees.
+Sanders possessed both power and speed and is one of eight MLB players to record over 300 home runs and over 300 steals.

+Currently, Sanders is a special assistant to baseball operations for player and staff engagement for the Kansas City Royals.
+The team hired him in 2017.